dilwong/ult_instruments/README.md

 > 'triton_controller.vi' : Control and monitor the state of the dilution refrigerator through TCP/IP communication with a Python process running impedance_heater.py.
 >
 > 'walker_tester.vi' : Test the STM coarse walker.

-The Arduino subdirectory contains a simple program for controlling the pins on an Arduino with an ATmega microcontroller.
-Although ultimately unused, the intended purpose was controlling the following devices:
-> FINDER 20.22.9.024.0000 General Purpose Relay
->
-> SONGLE SRD-05VDC-SL-C PCB Relay
->
-> Omron Electronics G6AK-274P-ST-US-DC5 Latching Electromagnetic Relay
->
-> TDK-Lambda DSP10-24 Rail Power Supply